credentials/irma_mobile/README.md

 ## Developing for iOS

-Full instruction are coming soon.
+Full instructions are coming soon.
 Following the "Building Projects with Native Code" guide for iOS and the gomobile steps for Android (see above) should go a long way.
 You can then fire up Xcode and press ⌘R; the compilation of the `irmagobridge` is handled by Xcode.

 ### Troubleshooting
 - If Javascript compilation fails with an error that some source cannot be resolved or located (i.e. cannot resolve 'lib/...', 'store/...'), it often helps to clear the Babel build cache with `yarn start --reset-cache`.
 You may need to kill old Node server (`killall node`) if you get a port binding error.